SF-WDI-LABS/tunely-angular/docs/sprint6.md

 1. Save each song when the user leaves the input box.

-1. Client-side validations: make sure track-numbers are numbers & unique.
+1. Client-side validations: make sure trackNumbers are numbers & unique.
 In the form sort them by trackNumber.

+1. Consider using a Bootstrap theme.

 1. Consider using Font Awesome.

-1. Consider using a Bootstrap theme.

 1. Server-side validations: make sure track-numbers are unique per album.